 Who does not love a vibrant aquarium?
-A lively fish tank, bright in color, always enhances the interior beauty of your room or office.
+A lively fish tank, bright in colour, always enhances the interior beauty of your room or office.

 On the contrary, if you look at a lifeless aquarium filled with algae, your impression is officially doomed!

 In order to make your aquarium an excellent one, you need to follow some measures.